River Cities Speedway

 Lou Kennedy

 In 1999 the Grand Forks Speedway became “River Cities Speedway.”
 Today’s racers compete in the following classifications: NOSA Outlaw Sprints, NLRA Late Models, Wissota Midwest Modifieds and Wissota Street Stocks.
 The following information is taken from the River Cities Speedway website: River Cities Speedway is one of the few tracks in the Midwest that runs a 410 Outlaw Sprint Car division AND a NLRA Late Model division on a weekly basis throughout the racing season.
 In fact, River Cities Speedway is the only track in North Dakota to do so.
-The next closest track that runs a 410 Sprint Car division is Jackson Speedway in Jackson, MN or Huset's Speedway in Brandon, SD.
+The next closest track that runs a 410 Sprint Car division is Jackson Motorplex in southern Minnesota and Knoxville Raceway in southern Iowa.

 On April 21st, 2009, the Grand Forks County Fairgrounds, WPA Stone Structures and Grandstand were placed on the National Register of Historic Places by the United States Department of the Interior.
 The preservation of these historic structures reminds us of the Fairgrounds’ importance to the residents of Grand Forks County, and racing fans in particular, throughout our history.